pietheinstrengholt/azure-data-engineering-conference-workshop/labs/3/README.md

 ## Lab setup and pre-requisites

+For this lab, use **Environment 1** within your hosted lab environment.

-Before starting this lab, ensure you have successfully completed the setup steps to create your lab environment.
-Additionally, you require an Azure Databricks cluster, which you should have created in Lab 1.
+Before starting this lab, you require an Azure Databricks cluster, which you should have created in Lab 1.
 If you did not complete lab 1 (or you have deleted your cluster), the instructions below include steps to create one.

 ## Exercise 1 - Working with DataFrames